 Is moving on the actual solution to the problem we have or that ‘we think’ we have?
 Is it the job, or is it you?
 Are you meeting the conditions that would make that job value you more, and that you can translate to more benefits somewhere else?

 Read on and you’ll know how to answer these questions.Talk about the story behind small and humble beginnings.
 We understand.
 Let's help you share yours.
 Click To Tweet

 - First of all, do you really want a new job?
 Or do you just want to get away from your nagging boss or an irritating colleague?
 If any of these is the case, a shift from a different department or a branch could be a solution.
 Plus, you keep complaining of being managed in certain way, but have you tried to manage your boss?
 Yes, you read that right!
 Practically everyone needs to be managed.

 - How are you playing in the field?
 Are you one of the players, or are you the ball?

-- Now if you are thinking of shifting to a job in a new industry or a field altogether, no matter how experienced you are in your current job, that’s not gonna count and you’ll be seen as a novice.
+- Now if you are thinking of shifting to a job in a new industry or a field altogether, no matter how experienced you are in your current job, it may not count.
 Definitely expect a pay cut.
 Are you willing to work for a low pay for some time?

-- Since you are moving on to a new “promising” job, how does the career advancement, opportunities and promotions look like?
+- Since you are moving on to a new “promising” job, how do career advancement, training opportunities, and promotions look like?
 Are they seemingly difficult to attain?
-Do you have to put in more effort to climb the ladder?
+Do you have to put in more efforts to climb the ladder?

 Sometimes, no matter how hard we try, the answer might just lie in moving on.
 This is totally fine, but be prepared.
 Consider all angles, and have a game-plan in place.